realA10001986/VSR/Electronics/Pushwheels/README.md

 <img src="img/pw1.jpg">

-The KM1 (22x8mm) pushwheels can be attached by using 2mm pitched pin sockets and 90 deg headers.
-There are two rows of solder pads; for the pin sockets, use the left one with 12 pads (12 because 12-pin pin sockets are more easily available than 11-pin versions, and you don't have to make ugle cuts)
+The KM1 (22x8mm) pushwheels are attached through 2mm pitched pin sockets and 90 deg headers.
+On the PCB, there are two rows of solder pads; please use the left one with 12 pads (12 because 12-pin pin sockets are more easily available than 11-pin versions, and you don't have to make ugle cuts).
+The bottom hole is unassigned.

 <img src="img/pw2.jpg">